MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2023-02-11-aad-claims-xray.md

 ![Claims X-Ray Application Registration Screenshot](/assets/images/claims-xray-registration.png)

-As Microsoft is [pushing Azure AD customers to migrate applications from ADFS to AAD](https://learn.microsoft.com/en-us/azure/active-directory/reports-monitoring/recommendation-migrate-apps-from-adfs-to-azure-ad), this utility might become more useful than ever.
+As Microsoft is&nbsp;[pushing Azure AD customers to&nbsp;migrate applications from&nbsp;ADFS to&nbsp;AAD](https://learn.microsoft.com/en-us/azure/active-directory/reports-monitoring/recommendation-migrate-apps-from-adfs-to-azure-ad), this&nbsp;utility might become more useful than&nbsp;ever.

 Claims X-Ray app registration through the&nbsp;[Azure AD Portal](https://aad.portal.azure.com) is&nbsp;[pretty straightforward](https://tristanwatkins.com/start-using-claims-x-ray-with-azure-ad/).
 But&nbsp;what is&nbsp;more challenging, is&nbsp;
 doing the&nbsp;entire configuration with